 Look, I've been in SEO long enough to see "the death of SEO" predicted about 47 times.
 Featured snippets were going to kill it.
 Voice search was going to kill it.
 Now it's AI.
 Spoiler: SEO's not dead.
 It's evolving.

-What's Actually Changing with AI-Powered Search
+What Is Changing with AI-Powered Search in 2026?

 Here's what's happening: Google's rolling out AI-generated summaries (they call it SGE—Search Generative Experience).
 ChatGPT launched SearchGPT.
 Perplexity is growing fast.
 Bing's got their AI search.
 Everyone's jumping on the bandwagon.